What Is A Payment Facilitator Payfac

 PayFacs vs ISOs

 Known as independent sales organizations, ISOs serve as the middlemen between the sponsor bank and the merchant.
 The ISO is tasked with facilitating the relationship between the two parties and getting merchants signed up with a merchant account.
+Wholesale ISOs, in particular, take on greater risk by sharing underwriting responsibilities with payment processors and managing merchant onboarding, distinguishing them from standard ISOs that primarily focus on sales and account setup.

 A facilitator, on the other hand, creates a more streamlined path to electronic payment acceptance for small- and medium-sized businesses.
 In a traditional onboarding model, a merchant must first apply for a merchant ID (through the ISO) and sign a direct agreement with a sponsoring bank.

-With a PayFac model, the facilitator already has a bank relationship allowing you to work with them instead of the bank, so it’s easier to get approved.
-The signup process is easier as it is usually fairly automated—typically PayFac is a service or software you are already using.
+With a PayFac model, the facilitator already has a bank relationship, allowing you to work with them instead of the bank, so it’s easier to get approved.
+The signup process is easier as it is usually fairly automated—typically, PayFac is a service or software you are already using.

 The most impactful difference for your users is cutting down the time waiting for underwriting to sign off on a new merchant bank account.
 Instead of waiting for days to be approved to start taking payments, your users will be up and running in hours.